Rahulray12/puzzelfun/README.md

    <img src="assets/img/readme-screenshots/controlpanel.png">

    - **Start** Button:
-      - **"Start"** button allows the tiles in the demo puzzle to shuffle and a new game with the empty tile in **BLACK**will be ready to play.
+      - **"Start"** button allows the tiles in the demo puzzle to shuffle and a new game with a **BLACK** empty tile will be ready to play.
-      - After clicking on the "start" button, it changes to **“Restart"**.
-Users can click on **Restart** button any time to refresh a new puzzle within the same game type.
+      - After clicking on the "Start" button, it changes to **"Restart"**.
+Users can click on **Restart** button any time to reshuffle a new puzzle within the same game type.
-      - By click on both **Start** and **Restart** button, the clock icon will reset to 0 and start to time.
+      - By clicking on both **Start** and **Restart** button, the clock value will reset to 0 and start a new timer.
       - Which means users have the freedom to exit the current puzzle game before finishing it and start a new game.
       <img src="assets/img/readme-screenshots/start.png">
    - **Pause** Button
       - **Pause** Button allows the user to pause the timer anytime they needed.
-      - Their performance wont be affected by interruptions.
+      - Their performance tracker wont be affected by interruptions.
       <img src="assets/img/readme-screenshots/pause.png">
    - **Resume** Button
       - It continues the timer from where it stopped.